Jacksonville and Southwestern Railroad: Current conditions

 Another rail trail on the former right of way in Raiford.

+Boxcar on the extension to the Perry Cutoff in Wilcox in 1987.

 Parts of the line are still active and are operated by CSX Transportation.
 Track from just west of Jacksonville near Duval Yard east to Panama Park is still in service.
 This track from Grand Crossing to Panama Park is now part of CSX's Kingsland Subdivision.
 At the other end, track from Hainesworth to Newberry is now part of CSX's Brooker Subdivision.

 In 1993, CSX sold 14 miles of the unused right of way between Imeson Road (about three miles west of Grand Crossing) and County Road 121 near Baldwin to the Florida Department of Natural Resources to become the Jacksonville-Baldwin Rail Trail.